-- Arguing within the class setting (or on Canvas) with your instructor or with anyone, especially when you've been accused of an infraction. - We can discuss your behavior later in my office, but arguing with me during class only worsens your offense. - If you ever find yourself being sent out of class, gather your things and quietly leave.
-Be aware that, from the moment the infraction started, everything you are saying and doing will be written in a report to the Dean. - Disrespectful or uncivil conduct of any form, either online or in the classroom. - While you have the right to your own opinion, inflammatory language, including discriminatory, is unacceptable. - Religious, political, ethnic diversity must be represented in a respectful manner. - Please pay attention to biases of your sources before making any arguments - Academic dishonesty is prohibited in any form.
+- Arguing within the class setting (or on Canvas) with your instructor or with anyone, especially when you've been accused of an infraction.
+Disagreement during discussion is okay and perhaps likely.
+There is a point, though, when the discussion needs to move on. - We can discuss your behavior later in my office, but arguing with me during class only worsens your offense. - If you ever find yourself being sent out of class, gather your things and quietly leave.
+Be aware that, from the moment the infraction started, everything you are saying and doing will be written in a report to the Dean. - Disrespectful or uncivil conduct of any form, either online or in the classroom. - While you have the right to your own opinion, inflammatory language, including discriminatory, is unacceptable. - You can disagree with an idea or a statement, but never forget that it's another person on the other end of that idea or statement. - Religious, political, ethnic diversity must be represented in a respectful manner. - Please pay attention to biases of your sources before making any arguments - Academic dishonesty is prohibited in any form. - O So, funny thing I'm the guy who adjudicates this stuff for the university as part of my day job.
+Please don't make me do it here.

-Consequences: You will be dismissed from class and sent to the Dean for disciplinary action.
+Consequences: You will be dismissed from class and can be sent to the Dean of Students office for disciplinary action.
 The Dean may determine that a note be permanently placed on your transcript, barring you from any future college plans.